ADHD vs Nervous System Dysregulation

 If you type these symptoms into Dr Google, ADHD will likely be your first result.

 There’s never been an era where digital connectivity has ruled our lives so much.
 And, whilst the benefits of technology are immense, there are less-than-desirable outcomes for our mental health as we become unable to switch ourselves off and recuperate psychologically.
-The advent of technology now means many of us exist within a 24 hour work and play cycle – with group chats, social media, online shopping and news at our fingertips constantly.
+The advent of technology now means many of us exist within a 24-hour work and play cycle – with group chats, social media, online shopping and news at our fingertips constantly.
 For those who work from home, it might be difficult to delineate between our work hours and our home hours.

 It is becoming more and more difficult to switch off mentally, and the result of this can be a gradual slide into chronic stress or addiction, and subsequently into nervous system dysregulation as we experience memory or concentration issues, poor sleep, exhaustion and irritability.
 Further problems can arise when nervous system dysregulation is undiagnosed, misdiagnosed or worse, self-diagnosed as ADHD, with the actual root cause of symptoms going unaddressed.